 - Chocolates will keep in fridge for many days until ready to use.
 Just store on a baking sheet lined with parchment paper.

 DON’T PANIC IF: Your chocolate box breaks or won’t release from the mold.
 Allow it to rest at room temp for 1-2 mins and try again.
-The mold should be completely dry of any water before using.
+The mold should be completely dry of any water before using it.
 A wet mold can be very hard to release (I speak from experience.
 Ha!)
 BUT you can always crack the chocolate, pop back in your pitcher and re-melt and try again!